SARAZEN STUDENT UNION

 - Plexiglass has been installed in high traffic areas in Sarazen Student Union, such as the Student Accounts Office.
 The Post Office has a new traffic pattern for their services.

-- Casey's and Starbucks are open for orders, but seating is not allowed until at least Saturday, October 17 at 8AM.
-You are welcome to enjoy your food and beverages outside or in your room.
+- Casey's and Starbucks are open for orders.
+Limited seating will be available on a first come, first served basis.
+You may also enjoy your food and beverages outside (weather permitting) or in your room.

-The Marcelle Athletic Complex – which includes the fitness center and the Callanan Field House – is open for use by Siena students and employees ONLY.
+The UHY Center – which includes the fitness center and the Callanan Field House – is open for use by Siena students and employees ONLY.
 It operates in compliance with current state and county health guidelines.

 Please note the aerobics room and general use locker rooms remain closed.